No.

 -I will abide my parents’ decision.

--A love that abided till the end of
+-A love that abided till the end of their lives.

 27